Free Online Nursing Courses & Continuing Education

 Are There Free Online Nursing Courses?

-Yes, many websites and online platforms offer free online nursing courses.
-Many of these are for informational purposes only, targeting learners interested in learning more about the nursing profession.
-Many others are specifically designed as continuing education courses for current nurses.
+Yes, many platforms offer free online nursing courses.
+Some are designed for general knowledge, while others are specifically created to meet continuing education requirements for licensed nurses.

 1. Nurse.com Courses